vegf17/qProbConc/README.md

 This README aims to instruct how to use the tool developed for ICTAC25 submission

-## How to install
+## How to load the library into GHCi

-1. Download this repository
+The tool in question corresponds to a Haskell library.
+To load this library's modules into GHCi and use them, refer to the following instructions.
+A prerequisite for these instructions is the installation of [GHC](https://www.haskell.org/ghc/) and [cabal-install](https://cabal.readthedocs.io/en/stable/).

+1. Download the qProbConc Cabal package (==TODO: add link to qProbConc cabal package, which will be in a separate git repo==).
-2. Within the downloaded folder, open the terminal
+2. Open a terminal within the downloaded package.
-3. Run cabal init
+3. Run ``cabal build`` and then ``cabal repl qProbConc``.

 ## How to use the tool